rpadovani/rpadovani.com/_posts/2015-02-28-scopes-arent-widgets.markdown

 And I can go on on this way for a lot of things.

-Okay, I hope is clear my point here: the concept of scopes it the same of Google Now, but scopes are opensource and more powerful, now we only need developers to implement them.
+Okay, I hope is clear my point here: the concept of scopes is the same of Google Now, but scopes are opensource and more powerful, now we only need developers to implement them.
 Luckily, it's very easy to develop them, as Carla [wrote][carla] on her blog.